 2-Way Directional Valve (IL)

-Two-line flow control valve in an isothermal liquid network.
+A two-line flow control valve in an isothermal fluid network.

 Description

-The 2-Way Directional Valve (IL) block represents a two-line valve, such as a shut-off valve.
-Use this block to model a flow reducing control element that responds to pressure in another part of the system.
-The block uses a variable orifice to control flow between ports A and B. The S signal determines the movement of the spool to open or close the valve.
+Block 2-Way Directional Valve (IL) It is a two-line valve, for example, a shut-off valve.
+Use this block to simulate a flow-reducing control element that responds to pressure in another part of the system.
+The block uses a variable hole to control the flow between ports A and B. The S signal determines the movement of the spool to open or close the valve.

-You can parameterise the valve opening linearly or with tabular data.
+You can parameterize the valve opening linearly or using tabular data.

 Linear parameterization